leap71/PicoGK/Documentation/README.md

 `Program.cs` contains the code that executes your program.
 The PicoGK subfolder contains the source code of the PicoGK library.
 Under the hood PicoGK's C# code calls the PicoGK C++ runtime library for the heavy lifting.
 As many functions as possible are implemented directly in C# code, to make it simple to understand what is actually going on.
 Feel free to step into all functions using the debugger.

-If you have installed PicoGK using the installer, it you already have an example project in your `Documents` folder named `PicoGK Example`, which is ready to run.
+If you have installed PicoGK using the installer, you already have an example project in your `Documents` folder named `PicoGK Example`, which is ready to run.

 ## Running your first PicoGK App